claestom/azure-sql-license-policy/README.md

 # Arc-enabled SQL Server license type configuration with Azure Policy

-This repo deploys and remediates a custom Azure Policy that sets Arc-enabled SQL Server extension `LicenseType` to `Paid` (Software Assurance/Azure benefit).
+This repo deploys and remediates a custom Azure Policy that configures and enforces Arc-enabled SQL Server extension `LicenseType` to a selected target value (for example `Paid` or `PAYG`).

 ## What Is In This Repo